Robert III of Scotland

 Robert III (c.
 1337 – 4 April 1406), born John Stewart, was King of Scots from 1390 to his death in 1406.
-He was also High Steward of Scotland from 1371 to 1390 and held the titles of Earl of Atholl (1367–1390) and Earl of Carrick (1368–1390) before ascending the throne at about the age of 53 years.
-He was the eldest son of King Robert II and Elizabeth Mure and was legitimized by the second marriage of his parents and by papal dispensation in 1349.
+He was also High Steward of Scotland from 1371 to 1390 and held the titles of Earl of Atholl (1367–1390) and Earl of Carrick (1368–1390) before ascending the throne at the age of about 53 years.
+He was the eldest son of King Robert II and Elizabeth Mure and was legitimised by his parents' second marriage through papal dispensation in 1349.

 John joined his father and other magnates in a rebellion against his great-uncle David II early in 1363 but submitted to him soon afterwards.
 He was married to Annabella Drummond by 1367.
-In 1368 David created him Earl of Carrick.
+In 1368, David created him Earl of Carrick.
 His father became king in 1371 after the unexpected death of the childless King David II.
-In the succeeding years, Carrick was influential in the governance of the kingdom but became progressively more impatient at his father's longevity.
-In 1384 Carrick was appointed the king's lieutenant after swaying the general council to remove Robert II from direct rule.
+In the following years, Carrick was influential in the kingdom's governance but became impatient with his father's longevity.
+In 1384, Carrick was appointed the king's lieutenant after swaying the general council to remove Robert II from direct rule.
 Carrick's administration saw a renewal of the conflict with England.
-In 1388 the Scots defeated the English at the Battle of Otterburn where the Scots' commander, James, Earl of Douglas, was killed.
-By this time Carrick had been badly injured from a horse kick, however, it was the loss of his powerful ally, Douglas, that saw a turnaround in magnate support in favour of his younger brother Robert, Earl of Fife, to whom the council transferred the lieutenancy in December 1388.
+In 1388, the Scots defeated the English at the Battle of Otterburn, where the Scots' commander, James, Earl of Douglas, was killed.
+By this time, Carrick had been badly injured from a horse kick; however, it was the loss of his powerful ally, Douglas, that saw a turnaround in magnate support in favour of his younger brother Robert, Earl of Fife, to whom the council transferred the lieutenancy in December 1388.

-In 1390, Robert II died and Carrick ascended the throne as Robert III but without authority to rule directly.
-Fife continued as Lieutenant until February 1393 when power was returned to the king jointly with his son David.
-At a council in 1399 owing to the king's "sickness of his person", David, now Duke of Rothesay, became Lieutenant under the supervision of a special parliamentary group dominated by Fife, now styled Duke of Albany.
-After this, Robert III withdrew to his lands in the west and for a time played little or no part in affairs of state.
+In 1390, Robert II died, and Carrick ascended the throne as Robert III, but without authority to rule directly.
+Fife continued as Lieutenant until February 1393, when power was returned to the king jointly with his son David.
+At a council in 1399, owing to the king's "sickness of his person", David, now Duke of Rothesay, became Lieutenant under the supervision of a special parliamentary group dominated by Fife, now styled Duke of Albany.
+After this, Robert III withdrew to his lands in the west and, for a time, played little or no part in affairs of state.
 He was powerless to interfere when a dispute between Albany and Rothesay arose in 1401, leading to Rothesay's imprisonment and death in March 1402.
 The general council absolved Albany from blame and reappointed him as Lieutenant.
 The only impediment now remaining to an Albany Stewart monarchy was the king's only surviving son, James, Earl of Carrick.
 After a clash with Albany's Douglas allies in 1406, the 11-year-old James tried to escape to France.
-The vessel was intercepted and James became the prisoner of Henry IV of England.
+The vessel was intercepted, and James became the prisoner of Henry IV of England.
 Robert III died shortly after learning of his heir's imprisonment.